BinSquare/envmap/README.md

 testkey=test123
 ```

-- Engineers working a long list of env variables just wants a thin toll that helps you manage that increases dev velocity by making sure you have metadata
+- Engineers working a long list of env variables just wants a thin that helps you manage that increases dev velocity by making sure you have metadata
-- People who think, it's wild to store secrets in a plaintext file called ``.env`.` Well, you can run without a .env at all with the `envmap run --env dev -- npm start` to inject the variables into the process.
+- Engineers working across multiple projects and wants to consolidate and track ENV variables globally.

 ## Installation